Introduction

 "I told him it was fifty-five thousand for the machine, including service and repairs for a year.
 So as soon as you're at a point where this is under control, I need you to start building a second one," I instructed Ted.

 Ted whooped loudly and danced across the room.
 Grandpa looked at me for an explanation.
 "Ted gets half of our sales, minus cost of materials.
 It's about twenty grand to split.
-It's part of our deal, I pay for materials, and an hourly wage for him to build and run this machine.
+It's part of our deal, I pay for materials and an hourly wage for him to build and run this machine.
 He also provides space and electricity for the work."

 "Ted's not going to be able to keep up with orders once the pictures of the hotel get spread around," Grandpa noted.

-"You're right, I'll hire him as chief engineer when it's time to start a production company."
+"You're right, I'll hire him as Chief Engineer when it's time to start a production company."

 "Tomorrow sometime.
-I've got them all labeled, and another copy of the placement map incase he's lost his again."
+I've got them all labeled and another copy of the placement map in case he's lost his again."

-"You remembered to mark which end was up, as well as labeling them all?"
+"You remembered to mark which end was up as well as labeling them all?"

 "Yes.
 You can see them right there," he said, pointing to the rolls of tile laid out along one wall.